Melba Montgomery: 1973–1992: "No Charge" and solo career focus

-Montgomery continued releasing material with Elektra Records through the mid seventies.
+Montgomery continued releasing material with Elektra Records through the mid-'70s.
 The follow-up singles, "Your Pretty Roses Came Too Late" and "If You Want the Rainbow", both failed to reach the country top 40 in 1974.
 Then, the up-tempo "Don't Let the Good Times Fool You" reached the top 15 of the country charts in 1975.
 A studio album of the same name appeared in April 1975 that reached number 47 on the Top Country Albums survey.
-Elektra would issue a final studio album under their label in November 1975 titled The Greatest Gift of All, which failed to chart.
+Elektra issued a final studio album under their label in November 1975 titled The Greatest Gift of All, which failed to chart.
 Montgomery returned to United Artists Records in 1976 and began working under the production of Larry Butler.
 Two of her United Artists singles made the country charts.
 The highest-charting was a cover of Merrilee Rush's "Angel of the Morning", which made it to number 22 on the Billboard country chart.
-A more successful version would be recorded by Juice Newton in the 1980s.
+A more successful version was recorded by Juice Newton in the 1980s.
 In April 1978, United Artists issued Montgomery's second eponymous LP featuring "Angel of the Morning".

-Montgomery went into a period of semi-retirement following her recordings with United Artists.
+Montgomery went into a period of semiretirement following her recordings with United Artists.
 She focused on her family and domestic responsibilities.
-She eventually returned to her recording career where she focused mostly on touring and performing.
-In 1980, she returned on the Kari label with "The Star", a single which made a brief appearance on the Billboard country chart.
+She eventually returned to her recording career, in which she focused mostly on touring and performing.
+In 1980, she returned on the Kari label with "The Star", a single that made a brief appearance on the Billboard country chart.
 In 1982, the Phonarama label released a studio album by Montgomery titled I Still Care.
 The collection consisted of country music cover tunes.
 A studio album of new recordings appeared on Compass Records in 1986, which was also titled No Charge.
 The label also issued Montgomery's last charting single to date titled "Straight Talkin'".
 In 1992, Montgomery's next studio album was released on the Playback label titled Do You Know Where Your Man Is.
-One year later, Pam Tillis would have a top 20 Billboard single with the album's title track.
-AllMusic's Greg Adams gave the album a two-star rating and commented, "She sounds great and the material is fine, but Do You Know Where Your Man Is isn't up to the standards of the music she made in her prime."
+One year later, Pam Tillis had a top-20 Billboard single with the album's title track.
+AllMusic's Greg Adams gave the album a two-star rating and commented, "She sounds great and the material is fine, but 'Do You Know Where Your Man Is' isn't up to the standards of the music she made in her prime."